 Maybe you just can’t fit your car into the existing garage.
 Maybe you’ve switched over to bikes instead of having a car, and have no need for a cluttered, half-empty space attached to your house.

 Weather you have real estate in Miami, Dallas, San Francisco or Nashville, an unused garage can feel like an empty enclosed lot, especially when it’s a large one, so why not turn it into something new?
-Any real estate agent in Orange County, CA, will tell you a renovated garage can be a big selling point.
+Any real estate agent will tell you a renovated garage can be a big selling point.

 Here are six renovation ideas for any house with an unused garage, from man-cave to a personal study.
-Start brainstorming ideas for your next DIY home project!
+Start brainstorming ideas for your next DIY home improvement projects !

 - Art studio.
 Hobbies are an important part of staying positive in your daily life, and a decision to pursue them is always a good one.
 You can turn any empty room in your house into an art studio, but the garage might just be the most promising.
 The concrete floors make it perfect for painting, and the empty space gives you room to let your imagination run free.

 - Man-cave.
 Game Day is more fun with friends, so why not let them hang out in your renovated garage?
 With a few additions like a couch, rugs, a television, and a foosball table, you can easily transform your garage into a bachelor pad fit for kings.
 Sit back, enjoy a few beers, eat some chips and burgers, and relax!
 After all that redecorating, you definitely deserve the downtime.

 - In-house gym.
 Who says you have to pay for a gym membership?
 With some gymnastics mats, a few punching bags, and maybe a treadmill or two, you can easily make a functional workout zone.
 Save money in the long run by investing in your empty garage, and try adding some simple things to begin your journey towards wellness.
 When it’s in your house, you’re more likely to use it, after all!